Your browser is not optimized for viewing this website.

 • 454b review and updates

-Login instructions will be emailed
+Login information will be emailed after registration

 Class approved for 4 CE hours KY Masters/Journeyman, 4 CE hours OH, 4 CE hours Vanderburg Co, IN Masters, and NATE CE hours.
 Per state rules, repeat courses do not qualify for accumulative credits.
 Each class must be unique. i.e. Taking (2) Heat Pump Classes only qualifies for 4 CE hours total, whereas (1) Inverter Technology Class & (1) Heat Pump Class = 8 CE hours